NatalieC001/Depth-Map-Export-Controlled-with-empties-/README.md

 # Depthmap Export for Blender

-A high-precision, one-click solution for exporting normalized 16-bit depth maps and diffuse textures.
+A high-precision, one-click solution for exporting normalized 16-bit depth maps.

 ---